-Certain immunizations are crucial to your child’s health, as well as admittance into daycare and specific school grade levels.
-The following link will give you all of the information on Florida’s immunizations requirements for school entry:
+Certain immunizations are crucial to your child’s health, as well as for admittance into daycare and specific school grade levels.
+The following links will give you information on Florida’s 2021-2022 immunizations requirements for school entry:

 Vaccines are important for adult and adolescents as well as children.
 Vaccine recommendations for adolescents and adults are based on a variety of factors including age, overall health status, and medical history.